Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 # ![Frequently Asked Questions Banner](https://github.com/user-attachments/assets/b491a1d0-15e0-4a4a-a0c3-1f99cebb5bdf)

-- **Afterburner - Should I use Special K for an NVIDIA graphics card when using RTSS alongside Afterburner?**
-  - No. Refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#DXVK), select `Nvidia` from the dropdown, and follow steps 2-8.
-These steps must be repeated after each graphics card driver update.

 - **Application load error P:0000065432 - I am getting an error called Application load error P:0000065432.
 How do I fix it?**
   - Refer to the Steam PCR Users instructions in the [Configuring Game Settings](https://uraniumfever.net/docs/setupinstructions#-configuring-game-settings-) section.

 - **Altering Uranium Fever - Can I modify mods in Uranium Fever?**
   - Official support is not provided for modified lists.
 However, the [uf-support-altered](https://discord.com/channels/1247305852738736219/1295564372978040906) channel on Discord allows community members to assist each other.

-- **Black Screen - My game launches to a black screen.
-How do I fix this?**
-  - This issue usually stems from a conflict between Special K and the GeForce overlay.
-Disable the overlay as described in the Special K section above.
-  - **Note**: We do not provide support for modified lists.

 - **Cannibal Perk - Why doesn’t the cannibalize function from the Cannibal perk work?**
   - You must be crouching to use the cannibalize function.